apache/arrow/docs/source/format/CDataInterface/PyCapsuleInterface.rst

-Libraries supporting the Device interface can implement a ``__arrow_c_device_array__`` method on those objects, which works the same as ``__arrow_c_array__`` except for returning a ArrowDeviceArray structure instead of a ArrowArray structure:
+Libraries supporting the Device interface can implement a ``__arrow_c_device_array__`` method on those objects, which works the same as ``__arrow_c_array__`` except for returning an ArrowDeviceArray structure instead of an ArrowArray structure:

 .. py:method:: __arrow_c_device_array__(self, requested_schema=None, **kwargs)